wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 the object address as the hash key of such hash tables.
 If an object is moved, the hash code will change.
 Therefore, the key has to be pinned.

-<small>*(NOTE: a wiser way to hash objects by identity is using **address-based
-hashing**.
-It uses the object address as hash code, but when the object is moved, the GC saves the old address in a hidden field of the new object, and use the saved address as its "identity hash".
-This preserves the "identity hash" of an object across copying GC.)*</small>

 Other objects pin their children solely for historical reasons.
 Examples include `imemo_iseq` and the `global_ivtbl`.
 You may assume Ruby developers always keep built-in types up to date and make use of `rb_gc_mark_movable` and